All Episodes

 Because telling the truth is very dangerous in the world.

-And people get killed for that all the time.
+People get killed for that all the time.

-And then when you tell the truth as an adult, you get shamed, attacked, ridiculed, imprisoned, and killed for it.
+You're constantly told to tell the truth as a child, and then when you tell the truth as an adult, you get shamed attack, ridiculed, imprisoned, and killed for it.

 So it's a little bit of a shock to the old system when that enters into your brain.

-I mean, when I've analyzed my dreams, which I've done for myself, I've done for listeners of the show, I've done in therapy, there is a truth at the basis of the dream that you have to work to get.
+I mean, when I've analyzed my dreams, which I've done for myself, I've done for listeners of this show, I've done in therapy, there is a truth at the basis of the dream that you have to work to get.

 In other words, is it worth telling the truth?

-I'll give you the truth in an allegorical fashion.
+I'll give you the truth in an allegorical fashion and is it worth digging to find it?

 If it's worth digging to find it, then it's probably worth expressing it.

-You're probably in a safe place to do it.
+You're probably in a safe place to do it and therefore you can tell the truth.

 So it's the burying the truth to see if you have the strength to dig up the truth, then you probably have the strength to speak it, but it's not going to be handed to you on a silver platter.

-So a meaning.
+So meaning meaning.

 What does this mean?